 Common Questions & Answers About Workers’ Compensation

 Below, we will answer some general questions about workers’ compensation coverage, when you are entitled to benefits, and the claims process.
-You should contact our Lexington, SC workers’ compensation attorneys to answer questions specific to your case, for help filing your claim, and to demand the full benefits that you are entitled to receive.
+You should contact a workers’ comp attorney to answer questions specific to your case, for help filing your claim, and to demand the full benefits that you are entitled to receive.

 1. What is a workers’ compensation claim?